Common types of health insurance plans

 Some disadvantages of an HMO plan are:

-• A limited network of physicians can make receiving necessary care challenging for some individuals.
+• A limited network of physicians can make it challenging for some individuals to receive necessary care.

 • If you visit a specialist without a referral from your PCP, you must pay the entire cost of your medical bill yourself.

-• While your HMO will cover some medical emergencies, it generally won’t cover them all.
-Your policy will outline acceptable medical emergencies.
-If your emergency doesn’t fit the criteria, you must pay the bill alone.
+• While your HMO will cover some medical emergencies, it generally won’t cover everything.
+Your policy will outline acceptable medical emergencies in the plan details.
+If your emergency doesn’t meet the criteria, you must pay the bill yourself.

 Point of service (POS) plans